 The Sides menu allows customers to choose their ‘protein’, either chicken or plant-based, and customize their choice with a variety of toppings, sides, and sauces, allowing each customer to create their own unique food content.

-The Sides menu offers customers the option to choose and combine their "meat" from chicken or a vegan option
+The Sides menu offers customers the opportunity to choose and combine their “meat” from chicken or a vegan option

 Image: DJ Khaled